 Elizabeth Arden loved to travel and when commercial air services were developed in the 1930s she “took to the air as if born with wings” (Lewis & Woodworth, 1973, p.
 259).
-Her enthusiasm for air travel are recorded in an endorsement she gave in a ‘It Pays to Fly’ advertisement produced by the air transport industry of the United States.
+Her enthusiasm for air travel is recorded in an endorsement she gave in a ‘It Pays to Fly’ advertisement produced by the American air transport industry.

 MISS ELIZABETH ARDEN, world’s foremost beauty authority and business woman: “I adore flying.
 In the course of a year, I fly at least 25,000 miles on business and pleasure.
 It’s a refuge from never ceasing telephones and as far as sleeping is concerned – it’s a cradle in the skies.
 The time saved enables me to do ever so much more work, and have more fun.”

 Given her love of flying, it is not surprising that Arden created an airline amenity kit.
-It was not the first product of its type as I have an earlier record for one being supplied by United Airlines at least as early as 1937.
+It was not the first product of its type as United Airlines made one for to its passengers at least as early as 1937.

 The Speedbird kits were introduced in 1949 as part of an agreement between Elizabeth Arden and the British Overseas Airways Corporation (BOAC).
 Like other cosmetic manufacturers, Arden had been selling travel kits and beauty cases for decades.
-In the past, cosmetics were often sold in glass, so travel kits and cases had to be very robust to avoid breaking the bottles and jars during travel.
+In the past, cosmetics were often sold in glass, so travel kits and cases had to be very robust to avoid breaking the bottles and jars during travel by roads, rail or sea.
 Unlike the United Airlines kit, which appears to have been stocked with off-the-shelf items, many of the products in the Speedbird kit seem to have been specifically packaged for it.
-Arden’s use of smaller plastic containers meant that the Arden kits could be lighter and more suited to air travel where weight restrictions applied.
+Arden’s use of smaller plastic containers meant that her kits could be lighter and more suited to air travel where weight restrictions applied.
 They were probably also cheaper.

-The Speedbird kits came in two forms, a Beauty Kit for general air travel and a Sun Kit for travellers going to warmer, sunnier climates.
-The name came from BOAC who referred to their aircraft as Speedbirds.
+The Speedbird name came from BOAC who used it to referred to their aircraft.
+The kits came in two forms, a Beauty Kit for general air travel and a Sun Kit for passengers going to warmer, sunnier climates.

 Speedbird Beauty Kit: Milky Liquid Cleanser, Velva Cream, Skin Lotion, Illusion Powder, Blue Grass Flower Mist, Superfine Toothpaste, Toothbrush, Tissues and Pads.